ProgrammerDummy/Conways-Game-Of-Life/README.md

 Plans:
 - Make multithreaded for faster processing and host on Drogon server.
-- Make multiplayer option with annhiliation mechanic.
+- Make a multiplayer option with an annihilation mechanic.
-- Overall this is just a practice project.
+- Overall, this is just a practice project.